JuliaSpace/SatelliteToolbox.jl/README.md

 #### IGRF v12

-There is a native julia implementation of the [International Geomagnetic Reference Field (IGRF) v12](https://www.ngdc.noaa.gov/IAGA/vmod/igrf.html).
+There is a native Julia implementation of the [International Geomagnetic Reference Field (IGRF) v12](https://www.ngdc.noaa.gov/IAGA/vmod/igrf.html).
 This can be accessed by two functions:

-* `igrf12syn`: This is the native julia implementation of the original FORTRAN source-code with **the same** input parameters.
+* `igrf12syn`: This is the native Julia implementation of the original FORTRAN source-code with **the same** input parameters.
 * `igrf12`: An independent (more readable) implementation of the IGRF model.
   However, it is not as fast as `igrf12syn` yet.